azeznassar/repotree2txt/README.md

 # repotree2txt

-> Turns a GitHub repo, .zip, or local folder into a single `.txt` file with a visual file tree, ready to paste into any LLM.
+> Turns a GitHub repo, .zip or local folder into a single `.txt` file with a visual file tree, ready to paste into any LLM.

 **[→ azeznassar.github.io/repotree2txt](https://azeznassar.github.io/repotree2txt)**